official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 a further discussion in the Security Council.
 Our expectation would be that if there were a significant breach, the Security Council would authorise action.

-280 Fax Ricketts to Rycroft, 7 November 2002, attaching Paper ‘Draft telegram to UKMIS New York’.
+[^280]: Fax Ricketts to Rycroft, 7 November 2002, attaching Paper ‘Draft telegram to UKMIS New York’.
-281 Letter Rycroft to McDonald, 7 November 2002, ‘Iraq: Prime Minister’s Conversation with Putin, 7 November’.
+[^281]: Letter Rycroft to McDonald, 7 November 2002, ‘Iraq: Prime Minister’s Conversation with Putin, 7 November’.

 342

-The Report of the Iraq Inquiry833.
-Mr Putin proposed a joint EOV by the P5.
+833. Mr Putin proposed a joint EOV by the P5.
 Mr Blair was prepared to agree that, provided that the undertaking to consult was tied to an undertaking to act.

-834. Following a series of discussions in New York on 7 November, which focused on Security Council unity and the need for a balance between safeguards on Council involvement, a clear warning of the consequences of non‑compliance and the powers needed by the inspectors to secure the objective of Iraq’s disarmament, the US and UK agreed the final changes to the draft resolution.282
+834. Following a series of discussions in New York on 7 November, which focused on Security Council unity and the need for a balance between safeguards on Council involvement, a clear warning of the consequences of non‑compliance and the powers needed by the inspectors to secure the objective of Iraq’s disarmament, the US and UK agreed the final changes to the draft resolution.[^282]

 835. Sir Jeremy Greenstock reported that Mr Lavrov had sought an addition to OP4 providing for a material breach to be “reported [to] and assessed by the Council”, and